Grawnya/south-kerry-greenway/README.md

 ### Font
 To deviate from the standard fonts, [Google Fonts](https://fonts.google.com/ "Google Fonts") was used to obtain a font style, which would attract people to the website.
 [Jost]( https://fonts.google.com/specimen/Jost?query=jost) fulfilled the criteria for both headings and main body text, as it was easily readable, had clean edges and complemented the informative nature of the website.

+### Icons
+In order to obtain some icons for the website, [Font Awesome](https://fontawesome.com/ "Font Awesome") will be utilised.
+Icons are used for decorative purposes, to reinforce the website is dedicated to a cycleway and to describe the events with one symbol.
+Social media icons will also be used and all icons will be styled to suit the section they are in.